3.1.10 arrays

 Similar to raw-array-of.

-check: arr = array-of(true, 2) arr is=~ [array: true, true] arr is-not [array: true, true] array-get-now(arr, 0) is<=> array-get-now(arr, 1) array-set-now(arr, 1, false) arr is=~ [array: true, false] arr-of-arrs = array-of(arr, 3) arr-of-arrs is=~ [array: [array: true, false], [array: true, false], [array: true, false]] array-set-now(arr, 0, false) arr-of-arrs is=~ [array: [array: false, false], [array: false, false], [array: false, false]] end
+import arrays as A check: arr = A.array-of(true, 2) arr is=~ [A.array: true, true] arr is-not [A.array: true, true] A.array-get-now(arr, 0) is<=> A.array-get-now(arr, 1) A.array-set-now(arr, 1, false) arr is=~ [A.array: true, false] arr-of-arrs = A.array-of(arr, 3) arr-of-arrs is=~ [A.array: [A.array: true, false], [A.array: true, false], [A.array: true, false]] A.array-set-now(arr, 0, false) arr-of-arrs is=~ [A.array: [A.array: false, false], [A.array: false, false], [A.array: false, false]] end

 Constructs an array of length size, and fills it with the result of calling the function f with each index from 0 to size - 1.

-Similar to raw-array-build.
+Similar to build-list and raw-array-build.

-check: fun sq(x): x * x end build-array(sq, 4) is=~ [array: sq(0), sq(1), sq(2), sq(3)] end check: fun build(n :: Number) -> Array<String>: array-of("_", 3) end a = build-array(build, 3) a is=~ [array: [array: "_", "_", "_"], [array: "_", "_", "_"], [array: "_", "_", "_"]] a.get-now(0).set-now(0, "X") a.get-now(1).set-now(1, "O") a is=~ [array: [array: "X", "_", "_"], [array: "_", "O", "_"], [array: "_", "_", "_"]] end
+import arrays as A check: fun sq(x): x * x end A.build-array(sq, 4) is=~ [A.array: sq(0), sq(1), sq(2), sq(3)] end check: fun build(n :: Number) -> Array<String>: A.array-of("_", 3) end a = A.build-array(build, 3) a is=~ [A.array: [A.array: "_", "_", "_"], [A.array: "_", "_", "_"], [A.array: "_", "_", "_"]] a.get-now(0).set-now(0, "X") a.get-now(1).set-now(1, "O") a is=~ [A.array: [A.array: "X", "_", "_"], [A.array: "_", "O", "_"], [A.array: "_", "_", "_"]] end

 Converts a List to an Array containing the same elements in the same order.